mmick66/KDDragAndDropCollectionView/README.md

 }
 ```

-In the example we have 3 UICollectionViews distinguishable by their tags (I know... bad practice ;-) and a data array holding 3 arrays respectively.
+In the example we have 3 UICollectionViews distinguishable by their tags (bad practice, I know... but it's only an example ;-) and a data array holding 3 arrays respectively.
 In a case like this, an implementation of the above could be:

 ```Swift
 func collectionView(collectionView: UICollectionView, dataItemForIndexPath indexPath: NSIndexPath) -> AnyObject {